ngloe/olpsR/README.md

 #### Functions:

--   transform asset prices into returns (price relatuives)
+-   transform asset prices into returns (price relatives)
--   transform returns (price relatuives) into asset prices
+-   transform returns (price relatives) into asset prices
 -   calculate portfolio wealth of rebalanced portfolios
 -   transform a sequence of price relatives into a Kelly market sequence
 -   projection onto a simplex